reanahub/reana/docs/developerguide.rst

 --------------------------

-REANA cluster is composed of several micro-services with multiple independent source code repositories. ``reana`` is a helper development script that facilitates working with multiple repositories for local development and integration testing purposes.
+REANA cluster is composed of several micro-services with multiple independent source code repositories. ``reana-dev`` is a helper development script that facilitates working with multiple repositories for local development and integration testing purposes.

 .. click:: reana.cli:cli
-   :prog: reana
+   :prog: reana-dev

 You can use ``--help`` option to see the detailed help for each command.